I believe that investing in yourself is the single most powerful thing you can do to master any aspect of your life.

 MY CAREER HIGHLIGHTS SO FAR…

-I’ve held senior leadership positions, including board level in sales and marketing and have worked with political advisors, ministers and senior leaders from the world’s largest tech firms to create innovation-led solutions to policy issues on behalf of 10 Downing Street.
+I’ve held senior leadership positions in commercial sales and partnership marketing and have worked with global brands and governments to tackle major health and social challenges, including mental health and wellbeing, childhood obesity and improving financial literacy and access to careers advice for young people.
+I’ve worked with political advisors, ministers, digital entrepreneurs and leaders from the world’s largest tech firms to create innovation-led solutions to policy issues on behalf of 10 Downing Street.

-I’m an International Coach Federation (ICF) accredited personal performance and leadership coach on a mission to help people master how they lead, create, live and work.
+Caroline is an International Coach Federation (ICF) accredited executive coach on a mission to help people master how they live and work.

 You can find out more about Caroline’s career and experience at LinkedIn.